 As well as daily focused reading time, teachers read to their classes daily in order to model reading aloud and develop the reading for pleasure culture across the school.

 We aim for Kingfisher pupils to be enthusiastic, independent and lively writers, able to write accurately and imaginatively with a firm understanding of audience and genre convention.
-Across the federation we use Talk For Writing.
-This approach to teaching writing encompasses a three-stage pedagogy: ‘imitation’ (where pupils learn and internalise texts, to identify transferrable ideas and structures), ‘innovation’ (where pupils use these ideas and structures to co-construct new versions with their teachers), and ‘invention’ (where teachers help pupils to create original texts independently).
+Across the federation we use Talk For Writing What is Talk for Writing? - Talk for Writing (talk4writing.com) .
+This approach to teaching writing encompasses a three-stage pedagogy: ‘imitation’ (where pupils learn and internalise texts, to identify transferable ideas and structures), ‘innovation’ (where pupils use these ideas and structures to co-construct new versions with their teachers), and ‘invention’ (where teachers help pupils to create original texts independently).
 These tasks aim to improve writing ability by giving pupils an understanding of the structure and elements of written language.

 Kingfisher pupils are also given many opportunities to write for a variety of purposes across the curriculum, producing high quality writing in subjects such as science and history.